bkry-code/redirect301/README.md

 1. Add `redirect301` folder in `site/plugins/`.
 1. See usage how to add redirects.

-## Uri

-Here is the difference with url and uri in this case:

 ## Usage

 It works like key value pairs, from one uri to another uri: